OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 Smoking and Vaping

 • Adhere to all provincial and federal legislation regarding smoking and vaping.
 Smoking, any tobacco product including chewing tobacco and electronic cigarettes (vapes) are not permitted on school property.
 All students are encouraged not to smoke.
-Use of any tobacco product or electronic cigarette on school property is illegal and may result in a charge and fine.
+Use of any tobacco product or electronic cigarette on school property is illegal and may result in a charge over $300.

 Scent Aware Environment